You may have heard of Alpha Course before, but do you really know what it’s about?

 So I think it’s a question that a lot of people are asking.
 I think if it’s something that you bring up in a conversation with a friend, I think it wouldn’t be weird.
 And invite them to a dinner to converse around that subject.

 Ken: Just invite them to one night.
-Invite them to the first week -- “Is there more to life?”
+Invite them to the first week — “Is there more to life?”
 If they like it, great!
-They can come back
+They can come back the next week.
+If they don’t like it, that’s fine.

 And then pray.
 Pray for them.
 Pray that they come.
 Register them and yourself, and then come with them.